codemod-com/docs/docs/cli/advanced-usage.md

 ### `--sourcePath`

-The `--sourcePath` option can be used to specify the path to a local codemod you want to run using Intuita.
+The `--sourcePath` option can be used to specify the path to a local codemod you want to run using Codemod.com.

 :::tip
 Running local codemods requires specifying the codemod engine your codemod uses.
 You can do this by using the [`--codemodEngine` option](#--codemodengine).